Fay Hankins textile artist 1933-2022

 Fay’s triptych, now hanging in East Hoathly Church in East Sussex called “the Creation” was originally woven in response to the theme of “Gaia” (Mother Earth) for the exhibition to open the new 1066 Gallery in Battle in 2013.
 She then donated it to the Church.

 Fay’s new textile pictures shown here have been made from some of the scraps of coloured yarn left over from her weaving days to make an unusual type of collage.
-They are the last of her work now available to buy.
+They are the last of her work.